 6. Photo 51.
 This is it: the original Photo 51, now held in the Ava Helen and Linus Pauling Papers at Oregon State University.
 (No one is sure how Linus Pauling ended up with it, but speculation is that Rosalind gave it to him when he visited her in London.)
 Click for a full-size version you can print out and carry with you:

 And furthermore: Rosalind Franklin was a brilliant scientist whose contribution to DNA research went far beyond just taking a great X-ray image.
 Within a few months of beginning work on the DNA molecule, she discovered that it had two forms, A and B. This was critical for deciphering the structure.
 She correctly argued that the sugar-phosphate backbone had to be on the outside with the bases pointing in, held together by hydrogen bonds.
 By the spring of 1953 she had identified the double helix structure, and made precise measurements of the diameter, separation, and pitch of the helices.
 All this was part of the model presented by James Watson and Francis Crick as their own work.

 The definitive biography of Franklin is Brenda Maddox’s Rosalind Franklin: The Dark Lady of DNA.
-For a shorter take but one that is chock full of goodness on the hard science stuff, read “Rosalind Franklin and the Double Helix,” an article by biologist Lynne Elkin that was originally published in Physics Today.
-(If you can’t download the PDF, try this html version.)
+For a shorter take but one that is chock full of goodness on the hard science stuff, read “Rosalind Franklin and the Double Helix,” an article by biologist Lynne Elkin that was published in Physics Today.
 The website for the NOVA documentary Secret of Photo 51 also has a wealth of information.
 And thanks to YouTube, you can watch the whole program online: